syncfusion-content/wpf-docs/wpf/Ribbon/SimplifiedLayout.md

  ![Setting item location using DisplayMode for Simplified layout](SimplifiedLayout_images/RibbonSimplifiedLayout.png)

- Click [here](https://github.com/SyncfusionExamples/How-to-customize-the-simplified-layout-in-Ribbon) to access the sample code that displays the simplified layout in the Ribbon control.
+ N> View [sample](https://github.com/SyncfusionExamples/How-to-customize-the-simplified-layout-in-Ribbon) in GitHub that showcases the simplified layout in the Ribbon control.

 ## Customizing the Ribbon during runtime through the QAT window